+Our most common FAQ.
 This is a lifestyle, rather than a diet.
 If we had to describe it as a diet, it would resemble the best of a raw, vegan, allergy-friendly diet.
 For the majority of your daily calories, we recommend eating raw, vegan meals with no added sugar and little to no grains.
 Whether that “majority” means 51% or 100% is up to you.
 We can help you incorporate more raw, vegan food into your diet for greater energy and stronger immunity.
+We also remake comfort foods in a healthy way.
 You already know how to cook; let’s uncook!

 This may sound very restrictive, but most people are already doing some form of paleo or keto these days.
 Why not upgrade these into a very clean diet that can transform your health to the next level.
 Our tips for getting healthy on a budget will mostly include raw, vegan options, but we know that some of your calories may come from cooked food.
 So, we will also include tips for gluten-free cooking.
 You may not want to fully give up animal products, so we will give tips on finding the cleanest sources.

 This lifestyle is for optimal health.
 If followed 100%, you can enjoy the best health you could ever imagine.
 Even if your intention is to simply improve your health, you can adopt only 50% of this lifestyle.
 Maybe you could start at 50% and gradually increase it until you have fully adopted it.
 Make it flexible, while also committing to learning how to be the healthiest person you can be.

 Do I need to buy a lot of special ingredients?